maerteijn/maerteijn.nl/public/content/en/colophon.md

 #### JS development
 *I've used many tools, see the [package.json](https://github.com/maerteijn/maerteijn.nl/blob/master/package.json) file for all of them, but to mention a few:*
 - [Node.js](https://github.com/nodejs) - You can't do JS development without it
-- [Vue CLI](https://cli.vuejs.org/) - A convenient command line tool for developing and releasing Vue applications including an optimized webpack configuration and testing utilities
+- [Create Vue](https://github.com/vuejs/create-vue) - The latest and greatest tool for creating / managing Vue projects
+- [Vite](https://vitejs.dev/) - Next generation frontend tooling
 - [Sass](https://github.com/sass/sass) - For the CSS in this website